Photo - Richard Hall, MD, Nielsen Malaysia

 "External economic sentiment showed signs of improvement in quarter one of 2013, the pick-up of the external demand, monetary policy and low inflation in the domestic market are several positive drivers for the upbeat attitude among Malaysians," said Hall.

 "The expectation of economic stability and continued growth of the economy in the second half of 2013 has also fuelled the strong four points gain in confidence towards local job prospects and the state of personal finances," he said.

 In addition, the expectation of better job prospects and personal finances over the next 12 months was indicated by 68 percent of online consumers surveyed in Malaysia, said Hall.
 The percentage of respondents who rated their job prospects as excellent or good went up by five percent quarter-on-quarter.
 Their confidence has helped Malaysia advance as the seventh most optimistic job prospects online consumer group among the 58 countries surveyed.
 The average figure was 62 percent across the Asia Pacific region while Indonesia (122), India (120), The Philippines (118) were the top three most confident countries.

 Hall said the perceptions on the state of personal finances improved by two percentage points (10 percent described as excellent) to 64 percent from last quarter.
 As a result, Malaysia maintained its tenth highest ranking (along with Hong Kong) in terms of optimism towards personal finance among the countries measured.

-The Nielsen Global Online Consumer Confidence Survey, established in 2005, tracks consumer confidence, major concerns and spending intentions among more than 29,000 Internet consumers in 58 countries.
+The Nielsen Global Survey of Consumer Confidence and Spending Intentions, established in 2005, measures consumer confidence, major concerns, and spending intentions among more than 29,000 respondents with Internet access in 58 countries.
 Consumer confidence levels above and below a baseline of 100 indicate degrees of optimism and pessimism.

 Sign up for CIO Asia eNewsletters.